ConcilIA-EGOV/attribute-extractor/README.md

 OPENAI_API_KEY=00000000000
 ``

 ## Usage

-To run the project, run:
+To run the diferents funcionalities of project, run:

 ``
-python main.py
+make
 ``
+It will show all the diferent running option

 ## Data